akvanaparthy/Agent-Jobbs/QUICK_START.md

 ```

 **This will:**
-- Open a browser
+- Open a browser automatically
+- Fill in your email from .env
-- Wait for you to log in
+- Ask you to enter your password/OTP in the terminal
-- Save your session
+- Save your session securely

 **Steps:**
-1. Log in to ZipRecruiter in the browser that opens
+1. The browser opens and navigates to ZipRecruiter login
-2. Wait until you see your dashboard
+2. Your email is automatically filled in
+3. In the terminal, you'll be prompted for:
+   - Your password (typed securely, shown as ***)
+   - OTP code if 2FA is enabled (check your email/phone)
+4. Login completes automatically
+5. Session is saved for future use

-3. Press ENTER in the terminal
+**Security:** Your password/OTP is only entered in the terminal and never saved!
-4. Done!
-Your session is saved.

 ### 5. Add Your Resume